$0.00

 Always hire a licensed electrician.
 Not only will the work be safer, but it also ensures your installation passes inspection and complies with the National Electrical Code (NEC).

-Conclusion: Quick Summary
+Conclusion: Quick Takeaways

-120V outlets power everyday devices like TVs, lamps, and coffee makers.
+• 120V outlets power everyday devices

 FAQ